 - If you want to publish database tables accessed through an OLE DB connection file (.odc)

-- If you want to synchronize changes between the publisher's machine and ArcGIS Server's Managed Database.
+- If you want to synchronize changes between the publisher's machine and the managed database.

 Best practices for data copying